Wayne County - Singles

 Released on Sweet FA after Safari had trouble releasing the record!

-Eddie & Sheena / Rock'n'Roll Cleopatra (Safari February 1978)
+Eddie & Sheena / Rock'n'Roll Cleopatra

 "Eddie & Sheena...starts off as a tongue in cheek 50's rock'n'roll ballad after we learn that Eddie (a Ted) and Sheena (a punk) have married and 'named the little brat Elvis...Rottennnnnnnnn!'
 It explodes into a mad race as they 'pogoed the night away'" Summer Salt Fanzine 1978

-Blatantly Offenzive EP (June 1978 Safari)
+Blatantly Offenzive EP

-Trying To Get On The Radio/ Evil Minded Mama ( August 1978 Safari)
+Trying To Get On The Radio/ Evil Minded Mama

 Hard to explain this single.
 At first glance I thought it was the Radio Stars!
 A dig at the powers that be that ban songs off the radio.
 A squeaky clean song song with pianos, violins and well that's it.
 The back cover features a list of radio stations who had banned Wayne.
 File under novelty record.
+The B side features an uncredited Levi Dexter of Levi & The Rockats who also went on tour with Wayne County when the Punk/Ted war was still raging.

-Thunder When She Walks / What You Got (Illegal Feb 1979)
+Thunder When She Walks / What You Got

 What was it with Illegal Records back then.
 As the picture cover shows its Wayne from Mid 77 which is exactly when these recordings date.
-Didn't they do the same with Menace with I need Nothing?
+Didn't they do the same with Menace with I Need Nothing?
 What you Got is shortened from It Ain't How Much You Got That Counts It's What You Learn To Do With What You've Got.
 Yep its another song laced with sexual innuendo.

-Berlin / Waiting For The Marines (June 1979 Safari)
+Berlin / Waiting For The Marines

 End game and a different sound, look and feel to the band reflected in the picture cover.
 Berlin was where Wayne was virtually exiled due to visa problems, home to many a transsexual at a time and where she was awaiting her sex change operation.
-Waiting For The Marines is one of JJ's (The Chairs drummer) favourite tracks...", for its atmosphere and at the time it's groundbreaking man / machine type approach to the rhythmics, dynamics, and production, and the lyrics, which was about soldiers in the jungle waiting to go into battle."

 Back To Top